Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Cull**

-    When you hit a creature with a weapon that deals slashing damage, you can reduce the walking speed of the target by 10 ft. until the start of your next turn.
+    When you hit a creature with a weapon that deals :dmg-slashing: Slashing damage, you can reduce the walking speed of the target by 10 ft. until the start of your next turn.
 When you hit the same target multiple times, the target's movement speed can't exceed below 10 ft.

 - **Bleed**

-    When you hit a creature with a weapon that deals slashing damage, that creature has :d20-disadv: **Disadvantage** on its next :d20-attack: **Attack Roll** before the start of your next turn.
+    When you hit a creature with a weapon that deals :dmg-slashing: Slashing damage, that creature has :d20-disadv: **Disadvantage** on its next :d20-attack: **Attack Roll** before the start of your next turn.

 ### Speedster